Police shoot man in Berlin Cathedral

-Berlin Cathedral: Police officer shoots man in the legs
+Berlin Cathedral: Police officer shoots 'rampaging' man in legs

-Armed police have cordoned off Berlin Cathedral after an officer shot a "rampaging" man inside the building on Sunday afternoon.
+Armed police have cordoned off Berlin Cathedral after an officer shot a "rampaging" knife-wielding man inside the building on Sunday afternoon.

-Eyewitness video showed crews with submachine guns and police tape being put up around the cathedral.
+About 100 people were in the building, Berlin police said, when an employee made an emergency call.

-Shortly after 1600 local time (1400 GMT), an officer shot and injured the man in the legs, Berlin police said.
+Shortly after 1600 local time (1400 GMT), an officer shot and injured the man in the legs, the police said.

 The police statement urged people to "avoid speculation" and said more details of the incident would follow.